 Like most large IT projects, this one took us down a few rabbit holes.

-I don’t profess to be a cloud expert (thank goodness for our savvy IT partners who guided us through) but as an IT amateur who navigated some of the big wide cloud, I wanted to share some of the basics I learnt, for anyone looking to do the same…
+We don’t profess to be cloud experts (thank goodness for our savvy IT partners who guided us through) but as IT amateurs who navigated some of the big wide cloud, we wanted to share some of the basics we learnt, for anyone looking to do the same…

 Narrow down your options early in the project by considering: